gathering/wannabe/README.md

 docker-compose build --build-arg GIT_BRANCH=branch-name app
 ```

+When using in a custom production environment we recommend that you use a
+custom `docker-compose.prod.yml` file and reference that from `.env`, or build
+and run `app` container with your completely custom docker-compose (or swarm,
+or kubernetes) setup.

-**PS!** The production container expects that configuration files and secrets are
+**PS!** The example production container expects that configuration files and
-provided and available.
-If run in docker swarm or kubernetes this could be done
+secrets are provided and available.
+If run in docker swarm or kubernetes this
-via separate config or secret mounts specified for the service/pod.
-If run as
+could be done via separate config or secret mounts specified for the
-standalone container via docker-compose, add extra volume mounts pointing to
+service/pod.
+If run as standalone container via docker-compose, add extra
-required configuration files (see `development-entrypoint.sh` for required
+volume mounts pointing to required configuration files (see
-config files)
+`development-entrypoint.sh` for required config files)

 ### Migrations: